 Public team channels for updates and sharing

-We have a core marketing team channel where we share updates or wins that we want entire group to see.
+We have a core marketing team channel where we share updates or wins that we want our entire group to see.
 Here, we update everyone in the organization with meeting reminders, links to important content, and praise for our awesome coworkers.

 Channels for recurring meetings where we send a lot of information